tekila12/tekila12/README.md

 - 💬
 - 📫
 - 😄
-- ⚡ Fun fact:  Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I play games and go to the GYM very often.